HAKarlsson/openmcz/README.md

 # Compilation / Testing

-Currently, the kernel is pretty hardcoded to work with [PULP CVA6](http://github.com/pulp-platform/cva6) running on a Genesys2 FPGA.
-I can not really help with getting this version of CVA6 working.
+Currently, the kernel is hardcoded to work with [PULP CVA6](http://github.com/pulp-platform/cva6) running on a Genesys2 FPGA.
+There is an FPGA image of CVA6 in [fpga/genesys2/](fpga/genesys2/) that is compatible with the kernel.

 The example project [hello](projects/hello) should be runnable on CVA6.
 To compile the project, you should install the riscv-gnu-toolchain.